lenderpanel

 Recently asked questions about conveyancing in Brixham

-I used Action Conveyancing several years ago for my conveyancing in Brixham.
-I now require my papers but cannot find the solicitor.
+I used Stirling Law several years past for my conveyancing in Brixham.
+Now, I need the documents however the law firm has closed.
 What do I do?

-Do contact the Solicitors Regulatory Authority (SRA) to assist in tracking down your conveyancing files.
+You should call the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Brixham of the conveyancing firm of solicitors you previously hired, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

 Last updated